Skip to main content

 3. Add one real team detail

-A specific memory makes the message feel human.
-Mention a project, busy period, team habit, or lesson instead of using general praise only.
+A specific memory makes the message feel genuine.
+Mention a project, busy period, team tradition, or lesson instead of relying only on general praise.

 See what to include

-I will remember [project name] especially fondly, not just for the result, but for the way everyone helped each other through a difficult week.
+I will remember [project name] fondly, not just for the result, but for the way everyone supported each other through a challenging week.

 4. Keep the emotion workplace-ready

-Warmth is good.
-Too much emotion can feel uncomfortable in a team inbox.
+Warmth is good, but too much emotion can feel uncomfortable in a team inbox.
 Say what matters, then let the message breathe.

 See the difference

-Good: I will miss the team and the everyday conversations.
-Too much: a long paragraph explaining every emotion behind the decision to leave.
+Good: I will miss the team and our everyday conversations.
+Too much: a long paragraph explaining every emotion behind your decision to leave.

 5. Share contact details only if you mean it

-Do not add a networking line automatically.
+Do not add a networking line by default.
 Share a personal email or LinkedIn profile only if you genuinely want people to stay in touch.

 See a natural close